NethermindEth/Forta-Agents/Balancer-Bots/Large-Internal-Balance-Deposit-Withdrawal/README.md

 ## Description

-This bot detects large internal balance changes (i.e. any of the tokens' amount relative to the Vault's token balance in the previous block is above a set threshold) in the Balancer protocol.
+This bot detects large internal balance changes (i.e. any of the tokens' Vault balance relative to the balance in the previous block is above a set threshold) in the Balancer protocol.

 The thresholds can be set inside `src/agent.config.ts` file.